-When it comes to how your skin will age, there are three facial characteristics that we are genetically given (or not given) that can predict if you’ll maintain a more youthful appearance well into your later years.
+Updated 1/24/18.
+When it comes to how your skin will age, there are three facial characteristics that you are genetically given (or not given) that can predict if you’ll maintain a more youthful appearance well into your later years.

-1. A chubby face.
-If you are someone that the first place that shows weight gain is in your face (like myself), this means that you have an increased number of fat cells (pads) in your skin.
-While a chubby face may have been frustrating in your younger years, especially seeing yourself in pictures (I know it was for me), consider yourself lucky since it is essential for a youthful look.
-As we age, especially starting in the 40s when the estrogen hormone starts to decline, we lose that plumpness in our skin which is why many people pay thousands of dollars to have their face injected with their own fat or cosmetic dermal fillers to prevent a hollow, sunken in look…
+If you are someone where one of the first places to show weight gain is in your face (like me!), this means you have an increased number of fat cells (pads) in your skin.
+While a chubby face may have been frustrating in your younger years (I know it was for me), consider yourself lucky since it’s very beneficial for having a youthful look.
+As we age, especially starting in the 40s when the estrogen hormone starts to decline, we lose that natural plumpness in our face.
+To counteract this, people will start having fat or cosmetic dermal filler injections to prevent a hollow, sunken-in look.

-3. High cheekbones.
 Of the three, if you’re blessed with nice, high prominent cheekbones, you definitely hit the jackpot.
-Regardless of the quality of your skin’s texture (a lot of sun damage vs a little damage), it will not lose its tone as much since it gets “hung up” on the cheekbone and doesn’t drop as quickly.
+Regardless of the quality of your skin’s texture (a lot of sun damage vs a little damage), it will not lose its tone as much since it essentially gets ‘hung up’ on the cheekbones and doesn’t drop as quickly.
 People pay a lot of money to have cheek implants put in since this is known to be the key to a young-looking face.
 Simply put, prominent cheekbones + fewer sagging jowls = a younger look.
 Recommended product: Firm + Repair Overnight Serum